marjanechoua/cognitive-research-hub/README.md

 The **Cognitive Research Hub** combines paper management, concept mapping, research analysis, and a visual knowledge graph in one application.

+The project is primarily a personal learning and research tool: I use computer science and software development as a way to explore my interest in neuroscience and scientific research.

+---

 ## Features

 ### Paper Library